coders-school/stl/04-algorithms/script.md

 ### `std::find_if` vs `std::find_first_of` vs `std::search` vs `std::adjacent_find`

-* `std::find_if` returns the first element that satisfies the given UnaryPredicate (for which the predicate returns true)
+* `std::find_if` returns the first element that satisfies the given predicate (for which the predicate returns true)
 * `std::find_first_of` searches the first range for any of the elements given in the second range
 * `std::search` searches in the first range for the first occurrence of the sequence of elements from the second range
 * `std::adjacent_find` finds the first two adjacent items that are equal (or satisfy a given predicate)